 Okay, I’ll start safe by putting CarBot on my balcony.
 Turned on and the app ready to rumble, I hit the controls on my iPhone’s touchscreen and had no trouble getting it to respond.
 Since I need more proof, what in the heck — I took it out into the backyard and let it tool around the cement a bit too close to the pool.
 But my razor-sharp reflexes and the CarBot’s immediate response kept it dry and away from danger (okay, I ‘fess up — I was NOWHERE near the pool).
 Best part is that the little guy moves so fast (good set of wheels working) that I started to run after it at one point, forgetting I was the one pushing the pedal to the metal.

 And if there was more than one of these little guys working, we could have had a battle with “missiles” shooting at each other until one got infrared’d dead.

-Bottom line: At $29 retail the CarBot is an affordable cool little RC vehicle that you can control or let go off on its own.
+At retail the CarBot is an affordable cool little RC vehicle that you can control or let go off on its own.
 The battery lasts for plenty of time before a quick USB recharge is needed too.

 - Light and Sound Effects

 - Battle Mode is more like “Death Race 2000”